-Agenda Item Action by Whom Date Discussion: GR asked about the visibility rounds.
+Agenda Item Action by Whom Date i.
+GR asked about the visibility rounds.
 EM advised that the rounds gave the opportunity to see staff and share views in a more informal way.
-This round had been with the Cardiac Rehab team and allowed NEDs to shadow our nursing staff.
+This round had been with the Cardiac Rehab team and allowed NEDs to shadow our nursing staff. ii.
 DL noted the update on the 3-pump day and asked when that would become 'business as usual' for the Trust?
 EM advised that we would see a transition to this approach over the next few months.
 This had been initiated by one of our surgeons and others were now following their lead, but the approach needed careful case selection, and there was a need to manage this as it had the potential to prioritise more straight forward cases.
-We needed to balance waiting times and would intervene at a number of points across the waiting list.
+We needed to balance waiting times and would intervene at a number of points across the waiting list. iii.
 JA welcomed the VTE messaging on the screens in the atrium.
 He asked if patients were given information on VTE ahead of admission?
 MS advised that they were given advice if this was needed as a part of their preparation for admission.
-EM noted that it was planned to extend the patient messaging onto the patient entertainment systems.
+EM noted that it was planned to extend the patient messaging onto the patient entertainment systems. iv.
 AF thanked EM noting her report set out both the challenges and the opportunities for great clinical work and asked about the significance of the clinical impact awards.
 EM advised that the Trust saw regular nominations both internally and external and that attitude was important.
 We saw our staff leading national and international programmes as was recognised in AB's later report on the Trust Strategy.
 (Post meeting note: We had 9 applicants in the National Clinical Impact Award scheme in 2022.
 We saw one new award and 5 existing awards were upgraded.
 15% of RPH Consultant body have a national award which compares to arounds 2% nationally).
-1.vii Patient Story MS introduced the patient story.
+Noted: The Board noted the CEO's update report.
+Whom 1.vii Patient Story MS introduced the patient story.
 This was being presented by Nomqhele Lusinga who was a Staff Nurse in Surgery.
 NM advised that she was a qualified nurse and had finished her studies in July 2022 and she had worked at Papworth during her training.
 She started work on the ward in October 2022 and her reason for joining the ward was because of the very warm welcome she had received on the fifth floor.
 She was sharing a story from a patient who had been on the ward for five months since August 2022.
 He had told her that 99% of his stay was very positive but there were issues where we could improve: The lack of introductions from some staff, particularly those who were more senior who were perhaps more likely to overlook this.
 How he was treated when he had been asked for support to go to the bathroom when he was unsteady on his feet.
 A staff member in a red tunic had told him that he was a big man and could do this on his own.
-He had subsequently raised
+He had subsequently raised this with the nurse in charge but had been told that was 'his